weichch/system-text-json-jsondiffpatch/Benchmark.md

 ## Comparison Modes

-_All benchmarks are generated using the same small JSON object used in the **Newtonsoft Json vs System.Text.Json** section below._
+_All benchmarks are generated using the same small JSON object used in the **Newtonsoft Json vs System.Text.Json** section below, with array move detection enabled (default)._

 |   Method | FileSize |     Mean |   Median |      Min |      Max |      P80 |      P95 | Allocated |
 |--------- |--------- |---------:|---------:|---------:|---------:|---------:|---------:|----------:|